alfonsograziano/web-developer-roadmap/README.md

 ### 🌐 Week 7 - NodeJs + Express + REST

+#### Week Description

+This week, you will focus on mastering Node.js and Express.js, learning about API testing with Postman, and studying best practices for REST API design.
+Begin by studying the Node.js and Express.js full course, followed by chapters 20-21 of Eloquent JavaScript.
+Next, explore API testing by studying the Postman Beginner's Course.
+After that, read an article about REST API best practices to deepen your understanding of API design.

+Once you have a strong foundation in these areas, implement a basic CRUD REST API to practice your skills.
+Learn how to use Node.js with TypeScript to enhance your projects with type safety and other TypeScript features.
+To assess your progress, check your knowledge using the Node.js roadmap.
+Finally, aim to complete three mentoring sessions by reaching out to more experienced developers on LinkedIn for guidance and advice.

+#### Why it Matters

+Node.js and Express.js are essential tools in modern web development, enabling developers to create fast and efficient server-side applications.
+Learning about these technologies and mastering API testing with Postman will provide you with a competitive edge in the job market.

+Studying best practices for REST API design and implementing a CRUD REST API will help you create robust and maintainable APIs for your projects, improving the overall quality of your applications.
+Integrating TypeScript with Node.js will enhance your projects with better type checking and other TypeScript features, leading to more reliable and scalable code.

+Connecting with experienced developers for mentoring sessions will provide you with valuable insights, guidance, and advice to enhance your learning process and help you grow as a developer.
+Overall, this week's tasks will equip you with the skills and knowledge to build better server-side applications and advance your career in web development.

 - [ ]  Study [Node.js and Express.js - Full Course](https://www.notion.so/Web-Developer-Roadmap-2023-919456cfc3704f389c5987249c06aecf)
 - [ ]  Study Eloquent Javascript chapters 20-21
 - [ ]  Study [Postman Beginner's Course - API Testing](https://youtu.be/VywxIQ2ZXw4)